 What Causes Vomiting and Diarrhea?

-Vomiting and diarrhea (loose, watery bowel motions) are often caused by a gastrointestinal infection – commonly known as a stomach “bug” or “flu” – and lead to the rapid loss of fluid and electrolytes.
+Vomiting and diarrhea (both loose, watery gastrointestinal expulsions) are often caused by a GI infection – commonly known as a stomach “bug” or flu – and lead to the rapid loss of fluid and electrolytes.

 Did you know?